d-michail/parmcb/README.md

 ## Cite

-If you use this package please consider citing the following paper:
+If you use this package please cite the following paper:

 - K. Mehlhorn and D. Michail.
    **Implementing Minimum Cycle Basis Algorithms.**